-Kimberly is currently pursuing a degree in Musical Theatre at LASALLE College of the Arts.
+Kimberly holds a Bachelor of Arts in Musical Theatre from LASALLE College of the Arts.
 She hopes to spread her love and appreciation for music to children in the many years to come.

 Glenda has always been interested in music from a very young age.
 She started playing the electronic keyboard at the age of 8 as a hobby and she was also part of her church choir, primary school choir and musical production at that time.
 Her passion for classical music grew and soon after she started her classical piano studies at the age of 12.

-Glenda is currently pursuing a Bachelor of Arts (Honours) Music at LASALLE College of the Arts.
+Glenda is currently pursuing a Bachelor of Arts (Honours) in Music at LASALLE College of the Arts.
 She holds a Diploma in music at LASALLE College of the Arts under the tutelage of Mr Aloysius Foong.
 She is an active performer in school for both solo and duet performances.
 Having participated in several Mount Elizabeth and Mount Alexander hospital performances, Lunchtime Concert, Piano Voyage 2018 and 2019, Open House 2019, Constellations Concert 2019, Bel Amour Concert 2020 and has also worked as an accompanist for the 2019 and 2020 Concerto Competition.

 As a Composer and Arranger, Glenda enjoys writing songs in her free time.
 She has also done a few notable collaborative works in school, like composing and arranging instrumental music for the Design Typography students.